domingoj/talk-now/README.md

 # talk-now
 <b>*In Progress*</b> A real time web application for hassle-free video call &amp; chat in the browser using WebRTC and socket.io.

+# This project is under construction.
+I have to warn you that the UI sucks, but the backend should be fine.
+Please check TODO.md for the list of things so far that I'll work on once I get the time.

 # Tech stack used so far:
 <ul>
 <li>db: mongodb</li>